Applications for AY 2022-2023 are no longer available.

 Q: How do I submit a proposal?

-A: Applications must be submitted through Interfolio portal at the link on the Inclusion Imperative Visiting Faculty Fellowship webpage.
-The link will be active during the application period, from November 15 through January 15.
+A: Applications must be submitted through the Interfolio portal at the link above or on the Inclusion Imperative Visiting Faculty Fellowship webpage.
+The link will be active through February 15, 2022.
 Full consideration will be given to those applicants who submit all materials through the Interfolio portal by 11:59 P.M.
-EST on January 15.
+EST on February 15, 2022.

 A complete submission will consist of